In their search for relief, comfort, or answers, a grieving client might spend a lot of time revisiting memories of what once was.

 But what starts as a pattern of coping can quickly spiral into painful rumination.

-In the video below, Christine Padesky, PhD shares two cognitive restructuring strategies to help clients process complicated grief (and begin to reengage with life).
+In the video below, Christine Padesky, PhD shares two cognitive restructuring strategies you might try.

 But a lot of the work that I did with her was cognitive restructuring.
 And what I found was that, when she thought about her child’s death, she had a lot of imagery tied to the murder and the death.
 She knew a bit about the murder from the police reports, and her mind was just stuck on those minutes before the murder occurred and the murder itself.
 And then that’s where all of her thinking was.
 So one of the things that I did very early on, that was really helpful to her is, I moved her beyond that point just before and just at the moment of death.
 And I said, “And then what?”
 That question, “And then what?”
 Startled her the first time I asked it.
 But I said, “And then what happened to your child?
 What do you believe happened after she was dead?”